purpleb3ar/prpo/README.md

 Assume that the same event got delivered to two identical instances (something went wrong).

-Both services will check the version of the resource instance and see that it matches.

-They will load the resource into memory, change it based on the event, then try to write it back into the database.
+Both services will check the version of the local resource instance and see if it matches (lets assume it does).
+They will load the resource into memory, change it based on the event data and then try to write it back into the database.

-The OOC method used in context of `MongoDB` will check that the resource has not changed since it has been loaded.
+The OOC method used in context of `MongoDB` will check that the resource has not changed since it was loaded.
 This will prevent both events from being applied and version numbers from being incorrect, as one event will surely be rejected.